camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

   Enter your `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, region, and output format.
 These can be retrieved from the [AWS Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-- For production environments, we recommend the use of a dedicated IAM user and [create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+- For production environments, we recommend the use of a dedicated IAM user.
+Create [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console, and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 #### Create an S3 bucket for Terraform state management